ayush0x00/insights/README.md

 yarn install && yarn start
 ```

 This should start the backend and the frontend servers locally.
-The backend is also deployed on the cloud.
-Currently, the frontend uses the cloud connection.
-To change the backend URL, please update the `.env` file in the backend workspace.

 ## Starting the ML model
 The ML model is currently not hosted on the cloud, as it requires a bit of preprocessing based on GPU to generate the result.
 To get the ML analysis, you'll need to start the server manually.
 1. Go to the [model](/model/) pakcage
 2. Make sure you have all the dependencies installed
 3. Run `python app.py`.
-This will start a flask server on port `8000`.
+This will start a flask server on port `1234`.
 If this port is already in use, then please specify a free port in the [app.py](/model/app.py) file.

 ## Data flow visualization